-The Freeman's Journal, 20 November 1794; repeated 21 February 1795 (with thanks to Irish Newspaper Archives ).
-A typographical error occurred in the first advertisement, where the word 'and' appears in line 13 instead of 'are'.
+13 instead of 'are'.
 This is corrected in the second advertisement, which concurs with the wording of the flyer in Figure 1.

-- William was to sell [or make over] the leases of this and an adjacent property to another of his sons, Thomas (1782-) who was commissioned into the army and was probably the eldest of his sons by Anne Doland. - The Belfast Newsletter, 16 September 1796, 3.
-A similar advertisement appeared in the same publication on 11 November 1796. - 1802 was the year in which William Southwell ceded control of the Dublin business to the new partnership between his brother Nicholas and sons John and Francis.
+- 52 The author thanks Tim Harding for kindly providing information on this instrument case and flyer. - 53 William was to sell [or make over] the leases of this and an adjacent property to another of his sons, Thomas (1782-) who was commissioned into the army and was probably the eldest of his sons by Anne Doland. - 54 The Belfast Newsletter, 16 September 1796, 3.
+A similar advertisement appeared in the same publication on 11 November 1796. - 55 1802 was the year in which William Southwell ceded control of the Dublin business to the new partnership between his brother Nicholas and sons John and Francis.
 A later extant piano of 1808 is badged more simply 'Royal Patent Southwells Dublin and London'.